 Other less serious mishaps may go unreported.
 The parties involved must remain at the scene and render aid to the injured, under Florida law.

 The party or parties responsible for a mishap on the water are determined by the state’s negligence law.
-Florida’s standard is comparative negligence, which splits the blame based on the distribution of fault/contribution to the accident, up to 50%.
+Florida’s standard is modified comparative negligence, which splits the blame based on the distribution of fault/contribution to the accident, up to 50%.
 If the claimant is found to be 51% or more at fault, they are barred from recovery entirely.

 Under this legal theory, damages are limited by the degree of negligence of the parties involved.
 Such negligence can be determined by a West Palm Beach boat accident lawyer.

 To prove negligence, a party must prove these five elements of the law: